SUSTAINABLE FASHION IS HIGH QUALITY, TIMELESS FASHION

 How Senza Tempo thinks about sustainability

 Twenty years ago the word "sustainability" wasn't even a part of our vernacular.
-Today, it's an imperative.
-One of the biggest differences between then and now is the amount that is produced and consumed.
+Today, it's imperative.
+The biggest difference between then and now in the fashion industry: the volume that's produced and the overall quality of our clothing.

-Fair trade and recycled fabrics are great buzzwords, but the fact is that we simply consume too much.
+Organic or recycled fabrics are great buzzwords, but the fact is that we simply consume too much.
+The only way to create a truly sustainable fashion industry is to help consumers buy less through better quality more versatile fashion.

 At Senza Tempo, we aim to reduce the overall volume by focusing on quality rather than quantity.
-This strategy requires fair labor practices because quality clothing requires highly skilled labor, and has the benefit of naturally reducing waste and emissions.
+Quality clothing requires highly skilled labor and domestic production has the added benefit of naturally reducing waste and emissions.

-Scientific studies have shown that buying less makes us happier than buying "green".
+Scientific studies have shown that buying less makes us happier than buying green.
+Read the study here.

-Our goal at Senza Tempo is to create a timeless, versatile garment you’ll wear through the seasons and for years to come.
+Our goal at Senza Tempo is to create timeless, versatile clothing that can be worn throughout the year, and for years to come.
 This is sustainable fashion.

 SUSTAINABILITY LIES IN SIMPLICITY

-That's why we focus on making every item as versatile as possible, so you can get maximum use out of every garment.
+That's why we focus on making every item as versatile as possible.
+To help clients get maximum use out of every garment.

 Scientists estimate that less than 15% of the clothing thrown away each year is recycled or can be recycled.
 Recycling is also viewed as the least effective step when it comes to sustainable practices in clothing production.

-A streamlined wardrobe of high quality, versatile clothing is one of the easiest ways to shop more sustainably.
+A streamlined wardrobe of high-quality, versatile clothing is one of the easiest ways to shop more sustainably.
+It's about shopping with value instead of volume in mind.

 AMERICAN MADE PRODUCTION